rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 ## An async example

-In our last post we introduced the placeholder `async<A>` syntax to describe the concept of a "function which is generic over its asyncness".
-We always knew we wanted something lighter weight, and we've chosen to go with the `?async`-notation for functions and types which are generic over their "asyncness".
-We refer to these as "maybe-async" functions.
+In our [previous post][announce] we introduced the placeholder `async<A>` syntax to describe the concept of a "function which is generic over its asyncness".
+We always knew we wanted something that felt lighter weight than that, so in for our current design we've chosen to drop the notion of a generic parameter for the end-user syntax, and instead picked the `?async` notation.
+We've borrowed this from the trait system, where for example `+ ?Sized` indicates that something may or may not implement the `Sized` trait.
+Similarly `?async` means a function may or may not be async.
+We also refer to these as "maybe-async" functions.

-To show an example.
+Time for an example.
 Say we took the [`Read` trait][read] and the [read_to_string_methods][rts].
 In the stdlib their implementations look somewhat like this today: